Broken City: Production

 Broken City was directed by Allen Hughes and written by Brian Tucker.
 In May 2008, Mandate Pictures bought Tucker's unsolicited screenplay intending to hire a director and cast to film later in the year.
 In the following July, Mandate entered a deal with the production company Mr. Mudd to jointly produce one film per year, the first being Broken City.
 The companies aimed to hire the cast and crew by late 2008.
 Production did not commence as planned, and the project remained in an incomplete state of development.
-It became part of the film industry's 2008 black list of "best, albeit unproduced, screenplays."
+It became part of the film industry's 2008 black list of "best, albeit unproduced, screenplays".

 In June 2011, Emmett/Furla Films began development of Broken City with an anticipated budget of $60 million.
 Allen Hughes was attached to direct.
 By the following October, Regency Enterprises joined the project to co-finance with Emmett/Furla Films.
 Variety reported that Regency founder Arnon Milchan wanted to produce "edgier fare" like it previously did with the 1990s films Heat and L.A.
 Confidential.
 This would be Hughes' first feature film directing effort without his twin brother Albert.
 (Allen also directed the TV movie Knights of the South Bronx (2005) and a few episodes of the American version of the TV series Touching Evil.)
-Hughes said about working on his own, "The issue is learning that you're going to be in a room sometimes, and there's going to be eight guys assaulting you, creatively.
+Hughes said about working alone: "The issue is learning that you're going to be in a room sometimes, and there's going to be eight guys assaulting you, creatively.
 Back in the day, when it was me and him, they could have had 15 people in the room, and they were all getting laid out."
 He met Tucker in 2010 at the Palm restaurant in West Hollywood, where he learned about the screenwriter's Broken City.

 With a production budget of $35 million, shooting began in New York City in November 2011.
 Filming also took place in the Carrollton neighborhood of New Orleans and in other parts of Louisiana.